TheOdinProject/curriculum/javascript/react-js/inputs-and-lists.md

 export default App;
 ```

-We mainly just created the skeleton of our component.
-First we imported React and Component from react, then we initialized the constructor.
-In the constructor we defined state with:
+We created the skeleton of our component.
+First, we imported `React` and `Component` from "react", then we initialized the constructor.
+In the constructor, we defined state with:

 ```javascript
 this.state = {